spryker/decimal-object/README.md

 ### Alternatives
 Solutions like https://php-decimal.io require a PHP extension (would make it faster, but also more difficult for some servers to be available).
-For details see [wiki](https://github.com/spryker/decimal-object/wiki).
+For details see the [wiki](https://github.com/spryker/decimal-object/wiki).

 ## Features